nrr/diffeomorphic/2014/11/good_chef_practices.md

 meaningful contributions.

 That said, I think `svn`'s strategy for working copies is abysmally bad.
-I do much prefer to wrap it in `git-svn` and swap patches with my colleagues in the typical Git way.
+I do much prefer to wrap Subversion in `git-svn` and swap patches with my colleagues in the typical Git way.

 _So, hold up,_ you're probably thinking to yourself. _These seem to be somewhat diametrically opposed things.
 You like Subversion for some